jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 order the initializer for `t` _before_ the initializer for `s`.
 So `t`'s initialization uses `s` as a string before `s` has actually been constructed, leading to [UB](#ub) at runtime.
 ([Wandbox](https://wandbox.org/permlink/qycov99Bj0TUPxsP).)

+## SMF

+"Special member function."
+According to the C++20 standard ([special/1](http://eel.is/c++draft/special#1)), the special member functions are "default constructors, copy constructors, move constructors, copy assignment operators, move assignment operators, and prospective destructors."
+(The phrase "prospective destructor" acknowledges that a C++20 class may have many constrained member functions all named `~T`, all of which are special member functions, but only one of which will ultimately be selected as _the_ destructor for the class.)

+Notice that "specialness" is imperfectly correlated with the ability to `=default` the member function.
+`Foo::Foo(int=0)` is a default constructor (and thus an SMF of `Foo`), but cannot be `=default`ed.
+In C++20, `operator<=>` and `operator==` can both be defaulted, yet neither of them is an SMF.

 ## STL